LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 ---------

-By default, LiberTEM uses multiprocessing with one process per CPU core for offline processing :class:`~libertem.executor.dask.DaskJobExecutor`.
+By default, LiberTEM uses multiprocessing with one process per CPU core for offline processing, using the class :class:`~libertem.executor.dask.DaskJobExecutor`.
 In that scenario, UDFs should only use a single thread to avoid oversubscription.

 However, when running with a single-process single-thread executor like :class:`~libertem.executor.inline.InlineJobExecutor`, multiple threads can be